- Florida is home to more than 15 shark species.

 How to Identify Great White Sharks

-Notable for its formidable size, the biggest great white shark is hard to miss.
+Noted for its formidable size, the great white shark is hard to miss.
 This species is named for its white underside and gray upper body (in shades of brown or blue), giving it an overall mottled appearance.
-Uniquely, the darker shade of its back blends with the sea from above; in contrast, it displays a slight silhouette against sunlight from below.
+The darker shade of its back blends with the sea from above; in contrast, it displays a slight silhouette against sunlight from below.

-Like many other sharks, great white sharks have a mouth full of rows of about 300 serrated teeth behind their primary teeth.
+Like many other sharks, a great white shark’s mouth has up to 300 serrated teeth arranged in several rows.
 Compared to other shark species, they have larger eyes in proportion to their body size, with the iris of their eye being deep blue instead of black.
-In addition, the huge shark has a robust, large, conical snout and an exceptional sense of smell to detect prey.
+This huge shark has a robust, large, conical snout and an exceptional sense of smell to detect prey.

-Great whites are torpedo-shaped excellent swimmers with a powerful tail that can propel them through the water at a speed of up to 16 miles per hour.
+Great whites are torpedo-shaped excellent swimmers with powerful tails that can propel them through the water at a speed of up to 16 miles per hour.